fattyageboy/berthcare/project-documentation/architecture-output.md

 > "The best interface is no interface.
 Make technology invisible."

 Your job is to build the invisible infrastructure that makes the user experience magical.
-When a nurse saves data in 100ms, when sync happens seamlessly in the background, when alerts reach coordinators in 15 seconds—that's your work being invisible.
+When a caregiver saves data in 100ms, when sync happens seamlessly in the background, when alerts reach coordinators in 15 seconds—that's your work being invisible.

 **Core Principles:**